 - Lift and divide clumps after flowering is finished

 - Split the remaining clump into large sections.

 - Replace the areas of the clump with plenty of shoots back into the soil with additional compost from the garden compost heap to replenish the nutrients recently used in flowering.

 - Doing this now allows the plant to root down well and recover before Winter.

 Do not divide every clump of Iris in the same year so that you have a rotation system going on.

-If the water Iris in a container pond has outgrown the basket it can be divided in the same way and either some older sections discarded or a second basket made to sit in another position in the support grid.
+- Discard older sections or make a second basket to sit in another position in the support grid.

 For more details on how to divide a Water Iris please see our Tips and Advice page.